County Donegal: Irish language

 The Donegal Gaeltacht (Irish-speaking area) is the second-largest in Ireland.
 The version of the Irish language spoken in County Donegal is Ulster Irish.

 Of the Gaeltacht population of 24,744 (16% of the county's total population), 17,132 say they can speak Irish.
 There are three Irish-speaking parishes: Gweedore, The Rosses and Cloughaneely.
 Other Irish-speaking areas include Gaeltacht an Láir: Glencolmcille, Fintown, Fanad and Rosguill, the islands of Arranmore, Tory Island and Inishbofin.
 Gweedore is the largest Irish-speaking parish, with over 5,000 inhabitants.
 All schools in the region use Irish as the language of instruction.

+According to the 2022 Census, the number of people (aged three and over) who stated that they could speak Irish in Donegal was 59,130 (35.4% of the county's total population) compared with 56,738 in 2016.
+Of these 7,750 said they spoke Irish daily while 4,533 spoke Irish weekly.

 Government and politics

 Local government

-Donegal County Council (which has been in existence since 1899) has responsibility for local administration, and is headquartered at the County House in Lifford.
+Donegal County Council has been in existence since 1899 and has responsibility for local administration.
+It is headquartered at the County House in Lifford.
 Elections to the County Council take place every five years.
 Thirty-seven councillors are elected using the system of proportional representation by means of the single transferable vote (STV).
-For the purpose of elections, the county is divided into 5 Municipal Districts comprising the following local electoral areas: Donegal (6), Glenties (6), Inishowen (9), Letterkenny (10) and Lifford–Stranorlar (6).
+The county is divided into the following local electoral areas: Buncrana (5 seats), Carndonagh (4), Donegal (6), Glenties (6), Letterkenny (7), Lifford–Stranorlar (6) and Milford (3).

-Donegal County Council sends three representatives to the Northern and Western Regional Assembly.
+Donegal County Council has three representatives on the Northern and Western Regional Assembly.

-Council elections are held every 5 years, with the next election due to be held in May 2024.
-The 2019 Donegal local election had a voter turnout of 54.4%.
-The highest turnout was at Donegal (62.7%) and the lowest was at Lifford–Stranorlar (49.0%).
+Council elections are held every 5 years, with the next election due to be held in June 2029.
+The 2024 Donegal local election had a voter turnout of 54.7%.
+The highest turnout was at Milford (63.1%) and the lowest was at Letterkenny (51.4%).

-Fianna Fáil and Sinn Féin emerged as the two dominant parties in the 2019 local elections, holding 22 of the 37 seats between them.
-Fine Gael hold 6 seats, the Labour Party hold 1 seat and there are 8 independents.
-Donegal has traditionally been a stronghold for Sinn Féin, and despite their poor performance nationally in the 2019 Irish local elections, they retained their share of the vote in Donegal, dropping just 0.2%.
-Despite a nearly 3% increase in votes, Fine Gael did not win any additional seats in 2019.